ki-editor/ki-editor/docs/docs/normal-mode/movement-actions.md

 with the [Raise](./actions/index.md#raise) action, that is in fact the case, under the hood, Raise is but a specialized version of the Replace mode which only executes the [Up](./core-movements.md#updown) movement.

-[^1]: This is a temporary assignment, will be changed in the future.

 [1]: ./selection-modes/syntax-node-based.md#syntax-node
 [2]: ./core-movements.md#leftright